isomerpages/mccy-iccs/_visit-singapore/Local Dishes.md

 No matter where it comes from,&nbsp;_roti prata_&nbsp;is a satisfying meal for any hour of the day.
 While the classic versions are served plain or with eggs as&nbsp;a filling, local menus now feature a variety of modern variations such as cheese, chocolate, ice-cream, and even durians – turning it from a main course to a dessert.

-<a href="https://www.visitsingapore.com/dining-drinks-singapore/local-dishes/roti-prata/" target="_blank">Read more about this delectable dish at Visit Singapore's website.</a>
+<a href="https://www.visitsingapore.com/dining-drinks-singapore/local-dishes/roti-prata/" target="_blank">[Read more about this delectable dish at Visit Singapore's website]</a>
 # Nasi Lemak
 ![](/images/Nasi%20Lemak.jpg)